 - Appeals may only proceed based on the following reasons:

 - Procedural irregularity that materially affected the outcome of the matter.
-A procedural irregularity may include a failure to objectively evaluate or admit all relevant evidence, including inculpatory and exculpatory evidence;
+A procedural irregularity may include a failure to objectively evaluate or admit relevant evidence, including inculpatory and exculpatory evidence;

 - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; and

-- The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.
+- The Title IX Coordinator or designee, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome of the matter.

-- The University Appeals Board will convene within five business days of the receipt of the appeal.
-All parties will receive notice of the time and place of the appeal.
+- The appeal panel will convene within five business days of the receipt of the appeal.

-- The appeal will be non-adversarial and strict rules of evidence will not be Each party will have the opportunity to submit a written statement in support or opposition to the appeal.
+- All parties will receive notice of the appeal and will have the opportunity to submit a written statement in support or opposition to the appeal.

-- Both parties will be informed within five business days, in writing, of the outcome of the appeal and of any sanctions being recommended to the applicable Vice President or designee.
 If the complainant is deceased as the result of the alleged violation, the next of kin of such complainant shall be treated as the complainant for purposes of this paragraph, upon written request.

 Postponement of Hearings and Appeals